translate/translate/docs/commands/levenshtein_distance.rst

 Levenshtein distance
 ********************
-The `levenshtein distance
-<https://en.wikipedia.org/wiki/Levenshtein_distance>`_ is used for measuring
-the "distance" or similarity of two character strings.
+The `levenshtein distance <Levenshtein_distance>` is used for measuring the "distance" or similarity of two character strings.
 Other similarity algorithms can be supplied to the code that does the matching.

 This code is used in :doc:`pot2po`, :doc:`tmserver` and `Virtaal
 <http://virtaal.org>`_.
 It is implemented in the toolkit, but can optionally